edamontology/edamontologyDocs/editors_guide.rst

 Topic
 ^^^^^

 The **Topic** subontology will only ever include a few hundred concepts in total, semantic richness is captured through synonyms (which are unlimited in number).
 This ensures sustainability and practical applications.
-Hence EDAM **topics** are conceptually very broad categories with no clearly defined borders between each other.
-This is a contrastisg approach to *e.g.* `MeSH <https://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/>`_.
+Hence EDAM **topics** are conceptually very broad categories with no clearly defined borders between each other (the notion of placeholder and concrete concepts doesn't apply).
+This somewhat contrasts *e.g.* `MeSH <https://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/>`_.

 Operation